Reviewing OTC Markets Group (OTCM) & The Competition

 |2.41

-As a group, “Security & commodity brokers, dealers, exchanges & services” companies have a potential upside of 1.55%.
-Given OTC Markets Group’s competitors higher probable upside, analysts plainly believe OTC Markets Group has less favorable growth aspects than its competitors.
+As a group, “Security & commodity brokers, dealers, exchanges & services” companies have a potential upside of 1.61%.
+Given OTC Markets Group’s rivals higher possible upside, analysts plainly believe OTC Markets Group has less favorable growth aspects than its rivals.

+0.1% of OTC Markets Group shares are owned by institutional investors.
+Comparatively, 72.6% of shares of all “Security & commodity brokers, dealers, exchanges & services” companies are owned by institutional investors.
+6.1% of shares of all “Security & commodity brokers, dealers, exchanges & services” companies are owned by company insiders.
+Strong institutional ownership is an indication that hedge funds, endowments and large money managers believe a company will outperform the market over the long term.

 Profitability

-This table compares OTC Markets Group and its competitors’ net margins, return on equity and return on assets.
+This table compares OTC Markets Group and its rivals’ net margins, return on equity and return on assets.

 |Net Margins